Hodge polynomials of some moduli spaces of Coherent Systems: Introduction and statement of results

 \section{Introduction and statement of results}

 A coherent system of type $(n,d,k)$ on an algebraic curve $X$ of genus $g$ which is smooth and projective, consists of a pair $(E,V)$ where $E$ is a vector bundle on $X$ of rank $n$ and degree $d$ and $V$ is a subspace of dimension $k$ of sections of $E$.
 Coherent systems were introduced by J. Le Potier \cite{LeP1}, and N. Raghavendra and P. A. Vishwanath \cite{RV}.
-Among other things, the study of coherent systems is interesting due to its relation to the Brill--Noether problem for higher rank and some results in this direction can be seen in \cite{BG}.
-Its relation to gauge theory, for instance the fact that the $\alpha$-stability condition is equivalent to the existence of solutions to a certain set of gauge theoretic equations, one of which is essentially the vortex equation (see \cite{BG2}).
+The study of coherent systems is interesting for various reasons.
+Coherent systems are related to the Brill--Noether problem for higher rank (see \cite{BG}) and to gauge theory.
+Regarding the latter, for instance one has that the $\alpha$-stability condition is equivalent to the existence of solutions to a certain set of gauge theoretic equations, one of which is essentially the vortex equation (see \cite{BG2}).
 Coherent systems are also a generalisation of linear series on algebraic curves.

 For these objects there is a notion of stability that depends on a real parameter $\alpha$.
 A coherent subsystem $(E',V')$ is a subbundle $E'$ of $E$ together with a subspace of sections $V'\subset H^0(X,E')\cap V$.
 One defines the $\alpha$-slope as $\mu_{\alpha}(E,V)={d\over n}+\alpha{k\over n}$.
 The coherent system is called $\alpha$-semistable (resp. $\alpha$-stable) if the $\alpha$-slope of every coherent subsystem is less than or equal to (resp. smaller than) the $\alpha$-slope of the coherent system.